 Voi Technology UK imports and rents shared forms of micromobility (e-bikes and e-scooters) and is a member of the Voi Technology Group.
 The Voi Technology Group is a private company headquartered in Stockholm, Sweden.
-The Voi Technology Group is Europe's leading micromobility operator, with operations in 11 countries across Europe.
-Voi Technology UK is a multi-site enterprise with +200 employees spread across multiple offices and warehouses across the country.
+The Voi Technology Group is Europe's leading micromobility operator, with operations in 12 countries across Europe.
+Voi Technology UK is a multi-site enterprise with +150 employees spread across multiple offices and warehouses across the country.

-The Voi Technology Group employs +900 people worldwide and has suppliers in 34 countries.
+The Voi Technology Group employs +900 people worldwide and has suppliers in 30 countries.
 The major e-scooter and e-bike production facilities are located in China and Italy.

-The Voi Technology Group has around ~80 Tier 1 suppliers.
+In 2023, Voi Technology Group had around ~70 Tier 1 suppliers.
 We define Tier 1 suppliers as those over a certain spend, based in high-risk countries or that are material to our business.
-Over 2021 and 2022 to date, purchases were made from suppliers in EMEA (76%), Asia-Pacific (22%) and North America (2%).
+Between 2021 and 2023, purchases were made from suppliers in EMEA (84%), Asia-Pacific (15%) and North America (1%).
 The supply chain is complex and there are in general several tiers of suppliers between the manufacturing entities and the supplier of raw materials.